Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 ## How-to

 ### Tracked property
-"If a property is used in the template, it should be marked as tracked"
+- "If a property is used in the template, it should be marked as tracked"
+- Getters (in components at least) are auto-tracked

 ```js
 import { tracked } from '@glimmer/tracking';